azzielena/Cones-Detection-and-BEV-reconstruction/README.md

 ```

 ## 🎨 Results Visualization
-The reconstructed roadway results can be viewed in the `results/` folder.
+The reconstructed roadway results can be viewed by running the file `test_visual_model.py`, which allows for a graphical visualization of the roadway reconstruction after training the neural network.

 ## 🤝 Contributions
-This project was developed in collaboration with @ariannaCella.
+This project was developed by **[Arianna Cella](https://github.com/ariannaCella)** and **[Elena Azzi](https://github.com/azzielena)**.
 If you would like to contribute, feel free to open an Issue or submit a Pull Request! 🎉